Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Updates an advanced threat protection settings on a workspace.

 ### [Update-AzSynapseSqlDatabase](Update-AzSynapseSqlDatabase.md)
+This feature is in a limited preview, initially accessible only to certain subscriptions.
 Updates a Synapse Analytics SQL database.

 ### [Update-AzSynapseSqlPool](Update-AzSynapseSqlPool.md)
 Updates a Synapse Analytics SQL pool.